Arthonia didyma Körb.

 Distribution: N - Ven, TAA (Nascimbene & al. 2007b, 2014, Nascimbene 2014, Trindade & al. 2021), Lomb, Piem (Piervittori 2003, Isocrono & al. 2004, Giordani & Malaspina 2016).
 C - Tosc (Stofer 2006, Brunialti & Frati 2010, Brunialti & al. 2012b), Umb (Ravera 1998, Ravera & al. 2006), Laz (Ravera 2001, 2006c, Nimis & Tretiach 2004, Stofer 2006), Abr (Nimis & Tretiach 1999, Corona & al. 2016), Mol (Caporale & al. 2008, Ravera & Genovesi 2010, Ravera & al. 2010), Sar (Rizzi & al. 2011, Cossu 2013, Di Nuzzo & al. 2022).
 S - Pugl (Nimis & Tretiach 1999), Bas (Potenza 2006, Potenza & al. 2010, Potenza & Fascetti 2012), Cal (Puntillo 1996).

 Description: Thallus crustose, mostly endosubstratic and inconspicuous, pale brown or olive-grey, sometimes with a pink hue when fresh.
 Apothecia arthonioid, immarginate, more or less immersed, rounded, shortly ellipsoid or weakly and irregularly lobed, 0.1-0.5 mm wide, 45-70 μm tall, with a dark brown to brown-black, epruinose, mostly flat disc.
 Epithecium yellowish brown to reddish-brown, c.
-5 μm high, K+ purple-violet, the pigments dissolving; hymenium colourless to spottily pale orange-brown, the pigmented parts K+ purple-violet, 33-50 μm high; paraphysoids 0.5-1.5 μm thick, brown-walled, the apical cells to 2.5 μm wide; hypothecium red-brown, 5-30 μm high, the pigment K+ grey or olive.
+5 μm high, K+ purple-violet or K-, the pigments dissolving; hymenium colourless to spottily pale orange-brown, the pigmented parts K+ purple-violet or K-, 33-50 μm high; paraphysoids 0.5-1.5 μm thick, brown-walled, the apical cells to 2.5 μm wide; hypothecium red-brown, 5-30 μm high, the pigment K+ grey or olive.
 Asci 8-spored, subglobose, semi-fissitunicate, with a large apical dome and a distinct ocular chamber, Arthonia-type.
-Ascospores 1-septate and slightly constricted at septum, with subequal to unequal cells, at first hyaline and smooth, later brownish and warted, ovoid, (12-)14-18 x 4-8 μm, thick-walled, but without a gelatinous sheath.
+Ascospores 1-septate and slightly constricted at septum, with subequal to unequal cells, at first hyaline and smooth, later brownish and warted, ovoid, (12-)14-18 x (4-)5-8 μm, thick-walled, but without a gelatinous sheath.
 Pycnidia rare, immersed, the wall red-brown, K+ olive-grey.
 Conidia bacilliform, 3.5-4 x c.
 0.7 μm.
 Photobiont trentepohlioid.
 Spot tests: K-, C-, KC-, P-.
 Chemistry: thallus without lichen substances; anthraquinones in pigmented parts of the apothecia.

 Note: a cool-temperate species found on smooth, acid bark in humid areas, most frequent in the beech belt of Tyrrhenian Italy.
+Forms with apothecia devoid of anthraquinones were formerly treated as A. aspersella Nyl.

 Growth form: Crustose